GoogleCloudPlatform/podcast/site/content/post/episode-108-lauchpad-studio-with-malika-cantor-and-peter-norvig/index.md

 MELANIE: Yes, cheaper is always better.
 All right, and the other cool thing of the week is that we have a couple of awesome lists that we wanted to share with everybody.
 We've got some links we'll put into the website as always.
 But specifically, if you've played around with GitHub and you've seen the awesome and awesome list of awesomeness, there are some awesome lists for TensorFlow.
 There are awesome lists for Kubernetes.

-There's awesome lists for GCP, Google Cloud Platform itself.
+There's awesome lists for GCP, Google Cloud itself.
 And the awesome lists are really using contributors contributing what they think are some really great training resources, as well as real world application, samples, libraries, analytics.
 They put out there what they think are good tools and resources to have access to and consolidate that down into a list.
 And I think, Mark, you said you found in here something that you guys had built.

 MARK: Yeah, I didn't realize it.
 I was just looking at this now.
 There's a GRPC sample that myself, Sandeep, Danesh, and a couple of other developer advocates also did some work on where we took the old game sign and with the multi-colors and made it playable over the internet using to see and Kubernetes and that's on the list, which I feel a little proud.
 It's quite nice.